-How To Clean White Sneakers: A Comprehensive Guide To Keeping Your Kicks Sparkling
+How To Clean White Sneakers

 Whether it’s Stan Smiths or classic Converse, white sneakers are a wardrobe staple.
-Sadly, those sparkling kicks can turn grungy fast.
+Sadly, those sparkling kicks can turn dirty fast.
 But don’t worry—from the rundown on DIY remedies to tips on reviving your old shoelaces, our exhaustive guide to cleaning white sneakers is here to show you how to restore your shoes to (almost) pristine condition.

 What can I use to clean white shoes?

-Despite your best attempts to not get your shoes dirty, if your feet are on the ground, they’re going to attract dirt.
+Despite your best attempts to keep your white shoes sparkling, they’re going to attract dirt.
 Life happens—don’t panic!
 Give these methods a try to spiff up your trainers:

 Try a dedicated shoe cleaner

 If you’re serious about your sneakers, buying a designated shoe cleaner is your best bet.
-Different shoe stores often sell their own brands in bottles (many of which conveniently come with brush applicators).
-Adrian Campana, the regional manager for Livestock footwear in Toronto (who is also the proud owner of at least 16 pairs of white sneakers) emphasizes that people should look for natural cleaners—he likes Jason Markk’s Premium Sneaker Cleaner—so harsh chemicals don’t wear away your shoes.
+Retailers often sell their own versions (many of which conveniently come with brush applicators).
+Adrian Campana, the regional manager for Livestock footwear in Toronto (who is also the proud owner of at least 16 pairs of white sneakers) emphasizes that people should look for natural cleaners—he likes Jason Markk’s Premium Shoe Cleaner—so harsh chemicals don’t wear away your shoes.

 Dalton Jackson, founder of Canada’s Sole Exchange: The Ultimate Sneaker Show, likes Canadian brand Moneysworth & Best’s gel cleaner, which he says is amazing for removing dirt and grass stains.